Keneisha3/MarkovChainModelling/README.md

 ## Output Files

 Generated CSV files contain transition matrices or cost-analysis results that can be reused for visualization and further analysis.

-## Contact

-For questions or improvements, update the scripts and add detailed comments to document each model assumption and parameter choice.